 - And Union County, Ohio, Tim Hansley, County Administrator, talked about a pilot program his government is participating in through the State of Ohio to expand access to broadband in more rural communities.
 That’s great news for both businesses and residents.

 Thanks to all the local leaders who shared how their governments are working hard, shoulder to shoulder with small businesses, to support the local economy.
 We were invigorated by the grit these leaders have shown and we know that the communities they serve are glad to have them.

 We want to help, too.
-At Localgov, we offer communities looking to add a secure, socially distanced way for business owners to pay taxes, there’s Localgov.
-Our online filing & payment platform connects you with peerless Insights & Analytics reports to analyze your business community, and puts receivables in your accounts ASAP.
+At Localgov, we offer communities looking to add a secure, socially distanced way for businesses to file & pay taxes.
+Our online filing & payment platform connects you with peerless insights & analytics reports to analyze your business community, and puts receivables in your accounts ASAP.

 Our team would love to hear from your municipality about the challenges you’re up against and how our products and services can help.
 Let’s talk.